switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

 +++

 {{< seriesbanner >}}
-This is part 2 in a series of 4 posts on building the [Firewatch Australia](https://firewatchaus.com/) app.
-Check out the [introduction]({{< ref "/posts/firewatch-australia-introduction.md" >}}) or take a look at the [next post on building the app]({{< ref "/posts/firewatch-australia-part-3.md" >}}) to learn more.
+[Firewatch Australia](https://firewatchaus.com/) is a free app released over the 2019/20 Australian Bushfire season to help track bushfires.
+This is part 2 in a series of 5 posts on building the app.
+Check out the
+[introduction]({{< ref "/posts/firewatch-australia-introduction.md" >}}) or take a look at the [next post on building the app]({{< ref "/posts/firewatch-australia-part-3.md" >}}) to learn more.
 {{< /seriesbanner >}}